 Being diagnosed with fibroids while pregnant can feel daunting.
 To help manage the risks, look up “a fibroid specialist near me” to find a gynecologist specializing in fibroids.
-VIVA EVE is a uterine fibroids center in NYC with board-certified fibroid experts who possess the knowledge and skills to guide you through your pregnancy journey with your baby’s safety in mind.
+VIVA EVE is a uterine fibroids center in NYC with board-certified, top rated fibroid specialists who possess the knowledge and skills to guide you through your pregnancy journey with your baby's safety in mind.

 Uterine fibroids are growths that can develop during the childbearing years of your life.
 These tumors grow from the size of an apple seed all the way to a watermelon.
 While these growths are typically non-cancerous, they can present bothersome symptoms that worsen without treatment, such as severe menstrual pain, irregular periods, pain during sex, etc.

 Not every case is a one-size-fits-all, and the best fibroid surgeons in NYC know that there are more options than surgery for treating fibroids.
 Minimally invasive procedures such as UFE are effective at reducing symptoms and shrinking fibroids.
 For all the medically sound treatments, just contact VIVA EVE.